Dr. Hannah Schoonover, PT, DPT (they/them) is a physical therapist and pelvic floor specialist with MovementX in Washington, D.C.

 About the Author

 Dr. Hannah Schoonover (they/them) is a physical therapist with MovementX in Washington, D.C.
 Their primary professional focus is in pelvic health, with a particular passion for treating gender-expansive folx.
 They promote a safe and inclusive environment for all bodies and aim to incorporate collaborative care whenever possible.
-Dr. Schoonover’s work is grounded in holistic medicine, with emphasis on wellness and the mind/body connection to improve their patients’ quality of life.
+Hannah Schoonover’s work is grounded in holistic medicine, with emphasis on wellness and the mind/body connection to improve their patients’ quality of life.

 Strictly Necessary Cookies